Stablecoin Treasury Policy: Which, How Much, and What If It Depegs (2026)

 - who decides;

-- actions: rotate, redeem, hedge, halt usage;
+- the actions available: rotate, redeem, hedge, halt usage;

 - how the event is recorded (the audit trail).